google/dspl/docs/dspl2-spec.md

    </td>
   </tr>
   <tr>
-   <td>footnote
+   <td>annotation
    </td>
    <td>StatisticalAnnotation or URL
    </td>
-   <td>A footnote defined in this dataset, or the URL of a CSV table containing the footnote definitions.
-See section “[Footnotes](#footnotes)” for more details.
+   <td>an annotation defined in this dataset, or the URL of a CSV table containing the annotation definitions.
+See section “[Annotations](#annotations)” for more details.
    </td>
   </tr>
   <tr>